israelwei/SVHN_Classic/README.md

 # SVHN_Classic

-The challenge: implement a good classifier for the SVHN dataset without a neural network.
+The challenge: implement a good classifier for the SVHN dataset without a neural network, using mainly classic image processing / computer vision techniques.

 The solution: detect the digits in images using MSER features and Stroke Width variation,